tinashe-gwatiringa/pheonix/README.md

 # Pheonix

+Rise from the ashes of your broken linux install a little quicker.
 A collection of useful programs and scripts, collected over the years to help me develop on linux.

 ## Install essential linux utilities

-Run the script `post_install.sh` to select the utilities you wish to install.
+- Run the script `pheonix.sh` and select the utilities you wish to install.
+- Various configurations exist for different utilities, with their own helper scripts.